NVIDIA-Merlin/models/README.md

 -->

 ## Notebook Examples and Tutorials
 The [examples](https://github.com/NVIDIA-Merlin/models/tree/main/examples) folder includes a series of notebooks to help you getting familiar with Merlin Models.
-You can explore them in the following order:
+You can learn more about these notebooks in this [examples' readme](https://github.com/NVIDIA-Merlin/models/tree/main/examples#merlin-models-example-notebooks) doc.
-* [01-Getting-started.ipynb](https://github.com/NVIDIA-Merlin/models/blob/main/examples/01-Getting-started.ipynb): Understand Merlin Models high-level API by defining and training a [DLRM](https://arxiv.org/pdf/1906.00091.pdf) model.

-* [02-Merlin-Models-and-NVTabular-applying-to-your-own-dataset.ipynb](https://github.com/NVIDIA-Merlin/models/blob/main/examples/02-Merlin-Models-and-NVTabular-applying-to-your-own-dataset.ipynb): Use the ETL output of NVTabular to define and train a model on your own dataset.

-* [03-Exploring-different-models.ipynb](https://github.com/NVIDIA-Merlin/models/blob/main/examples/03-Exploring-different-models.ipynb): Train different ranking models using the [Ali-CCP: Alibaba Click and Conversion Prediction](https://tianchi.aliyun.com/dataset/dataDetail?dataId=408#1) dataset

-* [04-Retrieval-Model.ipynb](https://github.com/NVIDIA-Merlin/models/blob/main/examples/04-Retrieval-Model.ipynb): Learn about two-stage recommender systems and implement a Two-tower retrieval model using in-batch negative sampling.

 ## Feedback and Support